-This health news is provided by Nutrition Breakthroughs.
+This health news is provided by http://NutritionBreakthroughs.
 Since 2001 Nutrition Breakthroughs has been providing natural health articles and effective natural remedies.
-Their mission is to provide nutritional supplements that get results, and therefore help people to avoid harmful drugs and their side effects.
+Their mission is to provide nutritional supplements that get results and therefore help people to avoid drugs and their side effects.
 Since 2009, their natural sleep remedy Sleep Minerals II has been keeping that promise -- by soothing even the worst insomnia and helping everyone from teenagers to seniors to get a good night's sleep.
-For more information visit http://www.NutritionBreakthroughs.com.
+For more information on Sleep Minerals II visit here.